FinnishCancerRegistry/gleason_extraction_py/readme.md

 The regular expressions have been written for Finnish and Swedish texts in mind, but they can be modified to work better for e.g. English texts by adding English expressions into the various whitelists.
-A few English expressions have already been included --- English language was rare in Finnish our text data.
+A few English expressions have already been included --- English language was rare in our Finnish text data.

-Before the actual extraction is performed in `extract_gleason_scores`, the text is "cleaned up" by `prepare_text`.
+Before the actual extraction certain false positives are removed and the text is simplified and lowercased.
-This removes certain false positives and simplifies and lowercases the text.
 Especially names of fields in text such as "gleason 6 or less" caused false positives.
 The simplification step removes line changes, repeated special characters (e.g. "....." -> "."), and replaces roman numerals with latin ones.
 Also, to handle texts where all lines were